syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Charts/Format-Legend.md

 ---
-title: Modify the appearance of legend | Syncfusion
+title: Modify the Appearance of Legend | Syncfusion
 description: Learn how to modify the appearance of legend in a chart in a Word document using Syncfusion .NET Core Word (DocIO) library without Microsoft Word.
 platform: file-formats
 control: DocIO
 documentation: UG